-Christmas lights, waffles and the supernatural will take center stage at Science Museum Oklahoma during “SMO 21: Stranger Science” from 6:30-10 p.m. on Friday, Oct.
-19, an adults-only (21+) night at the museum located at 2020 Remington Place in Oklahoma City.
+Science Museum Oklahoma will test the limits of “don’t try this at home” during “SMO 21: Epically Bad Ideas” from 6:30-10 p.m. on Friday, Aug.
+16, an adults-only (21+) night at the museum located at 2020 Remington Place in Oklahoma City.